Peer de Silva: Pullach, West Germany

 As "an Army officer on detail to the CIA" de Silva, from late 1949 to mid-1951, became deputy chief at the CIA base in Pullach, near Munich, in the newly independent Bundesrepublik Deutschland.
 The CIA then began to replace the Army intelligence in its role doing liaison work, begun during the Allied occupation of Germany with the reconstituted Gehlen organization.
 Also headquartered in Pullach, this West German intelligence organization was led by Reinhard Gehlen, who had during World War II commanded German military intelligence in the east.

 A major part of de Silva's job in Pullach was to assist with the various West German efforts to collect information from the occupied Soviet Zone of Germany.
 A chief target was the Russian military establishment, its intentions and capabilities.
 Deputy chief de Silva frequently met with Gehlen, a shy introvert, but intense and dedicated.
-They worked to recruit German agents (known as V-manner), sent to or already living in the Soviet Zone.
+They worked to recruit German agents (known as V-männer), sent to or already living in the Soviet Zone.
 Awareness of the status of these agents was tricky, as sometimes a V-mann might be turned or doubled by opposing Communist officials, corrupting any subsequent information.
 In 1956 Gehlen became the first chief of West German intelligence, Bundesnachrichtendienst (BND).